 There have been many states and facilities with mask orders over the last year, and USTA Sections have successfully hosted tennis events in those areas, even with those mandates in place.
 Ultimately, it is each individual’s choice whether he or she is comfortable or feels safe playing with a mask.

-- If one team can not field a full roster for either of these reasons, then the teams may work with their local area league coordinator to reschedule.
+- If one team cannot play the majority of their courts in a match for either of these reasons, then the teams may work with their local area league coordinator to reschedule.